garden-io/garden/docs/reference/module-types/kubernetes.md

 Note that if you include the manifests in the `garden.yml` file, you can use [template strings](../../using-garden/variables-and-templating.md) to interpolate values into the manifests.

-If you need more advanced templating features you can use the [helm](./helm.md) module type.
+If you need more advanced templating features you can use the [helm](./helm.md) Deploy type.

 Below is the full schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../using-garden/configuration-overview.md).